Easily add navigation to your Arduino projects with Dexter Industries GPS Shield.

 You may also like…

 The Raspberry Pi B+ is a tiny, yet powerful single board computer that can be used in robotics, science experiments, electronic projects, games, and much more!
 Many of our Dexter Industries robot kits are designed to use the Raspberry Pi, including the GoPiGo, BrickPi, GrovePi, and Arduberry.
 The Raspberry Pi was developed by the Raspberry Pi Foundation in the UK.
+We’ve stopped carrying the B+ online, so please check out the Raspberry Pi 2.
+Contact us if you have a special request for B+.

 A Playstation DualShock controller interface for the Arduino.
 Slide this shield over your Arduino, plug in your controller, and you’ve got the awesome combination of a form-fitting controller and an open-source micro-controller.